 This guide is provided by Amerus Insurance Group, helping families understand and compare life insurance options including term life, whole life, universal life, and final expense coverage.
 Our goal is to simplify complex financial decisions and provide clear, actionable information for every stage of life.

-Yes.
-Some policies allow converting term life to permanent coverage or increasing coverage with updated underwriting.
-Review your policy terms regularly to ensure it still meets your financial needs.
+Some policies allow adjustments such as increasing coverage, adding riders, or converting term to permanent insurance.
+It’s important to review your policy regularly to ensure it continues to match your financial needs.